 H-5.
 Mail Services

-Mail Services is located at the loading dock area of the Service Building, and is under the supervision of the director of Facility Operations.
+Mail Services is located at the loading dock area of the Service Building and is under the supervision of the executive director of Facility Operations.
 Mail Services personnel may be reached at extension 2339.
-Mail services is responsible for the pick-up and delivery of all incoming and outgoing United States Postal Service (USPS) mail including first class and first class presort, bulk mail, library rate, business reply, express, certified, registered, and Federal Express.
+Mail Services is responsible for the pick-up and delivery of all incoming and outgoing United States Postal Service (USPS) mail including first-class and first-class pre-sort, bulk mail, library rate, business reply, express, certified, registered, and Federal Express.
 Mail Services also delivers inter-campus mail and all packages.

-Outgoing USPS mail is processed by a third party mailing service.
-The USPS guidelines, under which Mail Services is allowed to operate, require that mailing activities be confined strictly to official, bona fide University business.
-All employees who wish to send personal mail from IU Southeast should take it to the USPS mail box located beside the bus stop adjacent to the McCullough Plaza.
-Personal mail, whether stamped or unstamped must not be intermingled with University mail.
-Incoming personal mail and packages are not related to University business and are not permitted.
-Mail Services is liable only for University-related packages and mail, and will not be liable for any mail packages of a personal nature.
+Outgoing USPS mail is processed by a third-party mailing service.
+The USPS guidelines, under which Mail Services is allowed to operate, require that mailing activities be confined strictly to official, bona fide university business.
+All employees who wish to send personal mail from IU Southeast should take it to the USPS mailbox located adjacent to the McCullough Plaza.
+Personal mail, whether stamped or unstamped, must not be intermingled with university mail.
+Incoming personal mail and packages are not related to university business and are not permitted.
+Mail Services is liable only for university-related packages and mail and will not be liable for any mail packages of a personal nature.